Alabama Public Service Commission: Current commissioners

-Recent Associate Commissioner Twinkle Andress Cavanaugh was elected to the Presidency of the PSC on November 6, 2012, when she defeated the one term incumbent Democrat Lucy Baxley.
-Baxley had been the only remaining statewide elected Democrat still in office in Alabama and was first elected in 2008, with a margin of about 10,000 votes which translated into 50.3% of the vote over Republican Twinkle Cavanaugh.
-Commissioner Baxley previously served as Alabama State Treasurer and Lieutenant Governor before losing a race for governor to Bob Riley in 2006.
-Cavanaugh was elected to her third term as President of the PSC on November 3, 2020 with over 60% of the vote.
+Recent Associate Commissioner Twinkle Andress Cavanaugh was elected to the Presidency of the PSC on November 6, 2012, when she defeated one term incumbent Democrat Lucy Baxley.
+Baxley had been the only remaining statewide elected Democrat still in office in Alabama and was first elected in 2008, with a margin of about 10,000 votes which translated into 50.3% of the vote over Cavanaugh.
+Baxley previously served as Alabama State Treasurer and Lieutenant Governor before losing a race for governor to Bob Riley in 2006.
+Cavanaugh won her third term as President of the PSC on November 3, 2020 with over 60% of the vote.

-Commissioner Cavanaugh, in defeating Baxley in 2012 received just over 55% of the ballots cast and had a margin of about 100,000 vote.
-She had previously served as both Executive Director and later was elected as the first female Chairman of the Alabama Republican Party.
+Cavanaugh, in defeating Baxley in 2012, won just over 55% of the ballots cast and had a margin of about 100,000 votes.
+She had previously served as both Executive Director and later was elected as the first female Chair of the Alabama Republican Party.
 She was initially elected to the Commission on November 2, 2010, in her third campaign for statewide office.
 She defeated long-time commissioner Jan Cook with 56% of the vote and a margin of more than 186,000 votes.
 The seat that Cavanaugh vacated for the PSC Presidency was filled for the remainder of her term by an appointee by Governor Robert J. Bentley.
 In July 2014, Cavanaugh called on the people of Alabama to pray for God's intervention to prevent the EPA's proposed regulations for coal-power plants from taking effect, stating that the EPA was attempting to take "what God's given a state" from the people of Alabama.

 Commissioner Chip Beeker was elected in 2014 when he defeated incumbent Republican Terry Dunn in the GOP primary runoff on July 15, 2014.
 Beeker was unopposed in the general election that November and was re-elected again on November 6, 2018.

 Commissioner Jeremy H. Oden was appointed to a vacancy on the PSC by Governor Robert Bentley at the beginning of December 2012 to the seat vacated by Cavanaugh upon her election to the PSC Presidency.
 Oden had served in the Alabama House of Representatives from 1998 until his appointment.
 Commissioner Oden was nominated on June 3, 2014 for a full four-year term.
 Oden was unopposed in the general election.
 He was re-elected again on November 6, 2018 following a very narrow primary victory in June, 2018.

+Commissioner Cynthia Almond was appointed in June 2025 by Governor Kay Ivey following the resignation of commission president Twinkle Andress Cavanaugh.